 Paul L. Mills aka Poez presently resides in New York City near Central Park with his wife, singer-songwriter Suzanne Vega.

-A collection of selected writings, THE POETRY DOLLARS (Bowery Books, New York, 2007), is available online at (link hidden) and will be on sale at this show.
+A collection of selected writings, THE POETRY DOLLARS (Bowery Books, New York, 2007), is available online at amazon[dot]com.

 Additional Booking Notes

 As a spoken word artist, I can adapt to your available setting.
 If you have a stage, microphone, amplifier, lighting, all the better.
 But a quiet room with comfortable chairs for the audience works fine too.
 A glass of water might be helpful.